 Again, it’s 2020, Fujifilm, please get up to date with modern technology and software.
 This means Internet connectivity for firmware updates, and the ability to sync with cloud photo apps.

-Most of these are JPG.
-The portraits are with the -1 Clarity for the dreamy look.
+Samples of RAW and JPG.
+Some of the portraits are with the -1 Clarity for the dreamy look.

 |**This website contains affiliate links and I will be compensated if you click them to make a purchase.|